Enlarged Prostate

 Comprehensive BPH Care

-Your care team will personalize your treatment plan based on the severity of your symptoms and the shape and size of your prostate, where the enlargement is interfering with urination, and your sexual and overall health, including your risk of bleeding.
-Your UC San Diego Health urologist will carefully listen to your concerns and preferences and discuss which treatments are best for you.
+Your care team will personalize your treatment plan based on the severity of your symptoms, the shape and size of your prostate, the spot where the enlargement interferes with urination, and your sexual and overall health, including the risk of bleeding.

 We offer medical therapy, nonsurgical approaches and surgical interventions — including minimally invasive robotically assisted surgery and open surgery — to provide a full range of treatment options.